 NextGen Food Robotics Announces Development of AI-Powered App

-/EIN News/ -- VANCOUVER, BC, March 13, 2023 (GLOBE NEWSWIRE) -- NextGen Food Robotics Corp. (the “Company” or “NextGen”) (NEO: NGRB; OTC Pink: NGRBF; Frankfurt: O83) is pleased to announce that it has commenced development of an AI-powered mobile application (the “App”) to support its ghost kitchen and food manufacturing divisions.
+VANCOUVER, BC, March 13, 2023 (GLOBE NEWSWIRE) -- NextGen Food Robotics Corp. (the "Company" or "NextGen") (NGRBNGRBF Frankfurt: O83)) is pleased to announce that it has commenced development of an AI-powered mobile application (the "App") to support its ghost kitchen and food manufacturing divisions.

 The App, which will be offered under the name "Lilly", is being designed to provide consumers with access to major food apps, such as Uber Eats, Door Dash, Skip the Dishes and Yelp, in one centralized location to streamline the food ordering experience.
 Lilly's core feature will be an AI-powered natural language processing chat interface that will suggest food suggestions based on the user's preferences communicated by voice.